Skybound Entertainment: Television and film

 In 2019, Universal Pictures announced the development of Renfield, a horror-comedy film about the character of the same name based on a pitch by Robert Kirkman, with Chris McKay set to direct.
-The film will also be produced by McKay, Kirkman, David Alpert, Bryan Furst, and Sean Furst in a joint-venture between Skybound and Universal.
-The film is set to release April 14, 2023.
+The film was produced by McKay, Kirkman, David Alpert, Bryan Furst, and Sean Furst in a joint-venture between Skybound and Universal.
+It released on April 14, 2023.

+In November 2023, Skybound announced that it had acquired the Spike and Mike's Festival of Animation.